Flash Jim: The Astonishing Story of the Convict Fraudster Who Wrote Australia’s First Dictionary by Kel Richards

 Luckily, by 1811, that man was at hand.
 James Hardy Vaux - a conman, pickpocket, absconder and thief, born into comfortable circumstances in England, was so drawn to a life of crime he was transported to Australia ... not once, but three times!

-Vaux's talents, glibness and audacity were extraordinary, and perceiving an opportunity to ingratiate himself with authorities during his second sentence, he set about writing a dictionary of the criminal slang of the colony, which was recognised for its uniqueness and taken back to England to be published.
+Vaux's talents, glibness and audacity were extraordinary, and, perceiving an opportunity to ingratiate himself with authorities during his second sentence, he set about writing a dictionary of the colony's criminal slang, which was recognised for its uniqueness and taken back to England for publication.

 Kel Richards tells Vaux's story brilliantly, with the help of Vaux's own extraordinarily candid memoir of misdeeds, one of the first true-crime memoirs ever published.
 A ripping read - especially for those who appreciate the power of words and the convict contribution to our idiom. (back cover)